UltraMessaging/smx_perf/README.md

 This run took 5.7 seconds to send 100M 64-byte message for a resulting message rate of 17.5M msgs/sec.

-Wait 5 seconds after the publisher completes and Window 2 will display:
+Wait 5 seconds after the publisher completes, and Window 2 will display:
 ````
 rcv event EOS, 'smx_perf', LBT-SMX:ff311d1b:12001[1015551347], num_rcv_msgs=100010000,
 ````
 Note that the total messages are equal to the requested messages (o_num_msgs) plus the warmup messages (o_warmup_loops).

-Also note that the "top" command running in Window 1 shows CPU 5 running at 100%, even though the publisher is not running.
+Also, note that the "top" command running in Window 1 shows CPU 5 running at 100%, even though the publisher is not running.
 The SMX receiver thread does not block or sleep.